Medically reviewed by Drugs.com. Last updated on Feb 21, 2023.

 The second trial consisted of 312 obese patients (BMI ≥ 40) who underwent rapid weight loss through gastric bypass surgery.
 The trial drug treatment period was for 6 months following this surgery.
 Results of this trial showed that gallstone formation occurred in 23% of the placebo group, while those patients on 300, 600, or 1200 mg/day of Actigall experienced a 9%, 1%, and 5% incidence of gallstone formation, respectively.
 The mean weight loss for this 6-month trial was 64 lb for the placebo group, and 67, 74, and 72 lb for the 300, 600, and 1200 mg/day Actigall groups, respectively.

 Watchful waiting has the advantage that no therapy may ever be required.
-For patients with silent or minimally symptomatic stones, the rate of development of moderate-to-severe symptoms or gallstone complications is estimated to be between 2% and 6% per year, leading to a cumulative rate of 7%-27% in 5 years.
+For patients with silent or minimally symptomatic stones, the rate of development of moderate-to-severe symptoms or gallstone complications is estimated to be between 2% and 6% per year, leading to a cumulative rate of 7% to 27% in 5 years.
 Presumably the rate is higher for patients already having symptoms.

 For patients with symptomatic gallstones, surgery offers the advantage of immediate and permanent stone removal, but carries a high risk in some patients.
 About 5% of cholecystectomized patients have residual symptoms or retained common duct stones.
 The spectrum of surgical risk varies as a function of age and the presence of disease other than cholelithiasis.